STS-127: Crew

+Crew seat assignments

 Mission payload

 Endeavour carried a wide variety of equipment and cargo in the payload bay, with the largest item being the Kibō Japanese Experiment Module Exposed Facility (JEM EF), and the Kibō Japanese Experiment Logistics Module – Exposed Section (ELM-ES).
 The exposed facility is a part of Kibō that will allow astronauts to perform science experiments that are exposed to the vacuum of space.
 The exposed section is similar to the logistics module on the Kibō laboratory, but is not pressurized.
 Once its payloads were transferred to the JEM EF, the ELM-ES was returned to the payload bay.

 Also inside the payload bay was an Integrated Cargo Carrier-Vertical Light Deployable (ICC-VLD), containing a variety of equipment and spare components for the station.
 The carrier contained six new batteries for installation on the P6 truss, that was installed during two of the mission's spacewalks, as well as a spare space-to-ground antenna and a spare linear drive unit and pump module which was stored on an external stowage platform on the station's truss during one of the spacewalks.

 Two satellites were also carried by the orbiter, for deployment when the mission ended.
 The Dual Autonomous Global Positioning System On-Orbit Navigator Satellite, called DRAGONSAT, gathers data on autonomous spacecraft rendezvous and docking capabilities, and consists of two picosatellites, the AggieSat2, and PARADIGM (BEVO-1), which acquire GPS data from a device at NASA and send it to ground stations at Texas A&M University and the University of Texas at Austin.
 After release, the two picosatellites remained attached for two orbits to collect GPS data, and separated during the third orbit.